 The brightly colored art installation is located only twenty minutes south of Las Vegas and is a must stop if you enjoy taking pictures of unusual attractions or if you are wanting some interesting material for your social media.

 The final stop on your road trip is Las Vegas.
-However, your adventure is only beginning because Las Vegas has tons of things to do, even for the non-gambler!
+However, your adventure is only just beginning because Las Vegas has TONS of things to do, even for the non-gambler!

-Whether this is your first time to Vegas or fifth, there is never a shortage of things to do.
+Whether this is your first time to Vegas or fifth, there is never a shortage of things to do here.
 New attractions, venue’s, restaurants, and shows are constantly popping up or being added in Sin City.